CapedHero/chart-comments/README.md

     tusk dependencies:sync-dev
     tusk app:run-dev
     ```
-  + It is recommended to manage local Python version via
+  + It is recommended to manage the local Python version via
     [asdf](https://asdf-vm.com/guide/getting-started.html).
 Once you have it,
     run `asdf install python 3.9.13` to ensure that Python's venv
     has access to the required Python version.